 Of all the damaging effects this drug trafficking has on the country, just one serves to paint the grim picture: In 2008, 40% or more of the country’s 6,200 murders were related to drug trafficking.

 Now, heroin manufacture is being added to the mix.
 In the last few years, the amount of land dedicated to the agriculture of the opium poppy in Guatemala has tripled.
 The poppies are converted to paste and sold to Mexican cartels.
 In addition to its other problems, Guatemala has now become the fourth or fifth largest opium producer in the world.

 Even the U.N. has gotten involved in trying to salvage the country.
-They have convened the United Nations Commission Against Impunity in Guatamala, to assist in investigations of civilian police, government and justice officials.
+They have convened the United Nations Commission Against Impunity in Guatemala, to assist in investigations of civilian police, government, and justice officials.
 The head of this commission stated in December 2008 that “if the Guatemalan authorities are unable to stop the infiltration of Mexican drug cartels, in two years they could take over Guatemala City.”

 How Do You Reclaim a Country from Drug Traffickers?

 In this case, it’s obvious that part of the solution is governmental and law enforcement.
 But part of the solution will always reside with the citizens.
 Steering young citizens away from substance abuse and away from involvement with drug traffickers is best done with accurate drug education.

 Those who become embroiled in drug abuse and addiction need much more help than drug education.
 In this case, the Narconon drug treatment program offers those who have lost the battle with addiction a drug-free way of recovering that life they lost to substance abuse.
 In some near 40 locations around the world, those who have become addicted to drugs and alcohol find that they can wake up to an enjoyable life each day, with their drug addiction left far behind them.